* Murdoch says does not want hacking scandal to damage BSkyB

 LONDON, April 3 (Reuters) - James Murdoch resigned as chairman of BSkyB on Tuesday to prevent his links to a tabloid phone-hacking scandal from undermining the pay TV group, which has so far escaped the worst of the damage convulsing its controlling shareholder News Corp.

 In a bitter blow to Murdoch, until last year seen as heir apparent to his father Rupert’s media empire, James said he would step down from the British pay-TV company where he made his name as a talented executive in his own right.

 “I am aware that my role as Chairman could become a lightning rod for BSkyB and I believe that my resignation will help to ensure that there is no false conflation with events at a separate organisation,” Murdoch said.

-The 39-year-old is a previous chairman of News International, News Corp's British newspaper arm that was the publisher of the News of the World tabloid at the heart of the scandal before it was shut down last year.
+The 39-year-old is a previous chairman of News International, News Corp’s British newspaper arm that published the News of the World tabloid at the heart of the scandal that was shut down last year.

-His conduct is under scrutiny by a powerful parliamentary committee that is expected to deliver a critical report soon, as well as by the UK TV regulator and a judge-led inquiry into press ethics.
+His conduct now however is under scrutiny by a powerful parliamentary committee that is expected to deliver a critical report in the coming weeks, as well as by the UK TV regulator and a judge-led inquiry into press ethics.

-The regulator, Ofcom, has been investigating whether BSkyB is a "fit and proper" owner of a broadcast licence given its close relationship with Murdoch and its 39 percent owner News Corp.
+The regulator, Ofcom, has been investigating whether BSkyB is a suitable owner of a broadcast licence given its close relationship with Murdoch and its 39 percent owner News Corp.